 It creates a target for innovation and investment.
 With resources suddenly within reach, both public and private sector actors will find ways to exploit these resources.
 This program creates a center of gravity with a powerful catalytic effect that will drive innovation to make use of the materials at hand.

-If we cannot fully conceptualize how it will be used 30 years from now or how we can afford it, that is of less import than the fact that we have accumulated it and created a pathway for innovation to focus on.
-Even today, we are on the edge of significant breakthroughs in the cost of access to space.
-What is almost certainly true is that there will be even better technologies available 30 years from now and the cost of everything from getting into space to operating there will almost certainly have declined further.
+If we cannot fully conceptualize how it will be used 20-30 years from now or how we can afford it, that is of less import than the fact that we have accumulated it and created a pathway for innovation to focus on.
+Even today, we are accumulating significant breakthroughs in the cost of access to space.
+What is almost certainly true is that there will be even better technologies available 20 years from now and the cost of everything from getting into space to operating there will almost certainly have declined further.
 As these breakthroughs occur, an L1 Strategic Materials reserve will offer a chance to work with a ready source of raw material that can be used, processed, and formed into a viable industry in space.